-Jeannie Sterry is a Professional Banking Officer with Bank of the Cascades in Eugene.
+Jeannie Sterry is a Professional Banking Officer with First Interstate Bank in Eugene.
 She works with companies and organizations to manage liquidity and mitigate operational and financial risk.
 She has been in banking for 25 years and dreamed of being in banking since she was a little girl.

 Jeannie grew up in an environment that didn’t allow an opportunity for or focus on recycling and sustainability, and learned more about this upon meeting her husband.
 Now Jeannie is an avid recycler and searches for way to create more sustainability every day in business and in her personal life.